 We’ll visit La Gomera and Tenerife.
 The local airline will conveniently whisk us between the islands.
 On each one, we’ll all drive our own rental cars—in caravan—to and from the trailheads.
 We’ll devote our days to hiking the premier trails.
 Afterward we’ll return to our comfortable, modern apartments.
 And every evening we’ll have the opportunity to stroll: immersing ourselves in charming, stimulating, urban enclaves.

 We'll always have the flexibility to dine as we choose.
 We’ll never lack for variety.
 We’ll have quick access to small-but-well- stocked grocery stores, fresh fruit-and-veggie shops, superb German bakeries; and all kinds of cuisine including Spanish, Thai, East Indian, and traditional Canarian fare emphasizing seafood fresh from the Atlantic Ocean.

 Unlike guided hiking, with its inherent restrictions, handholding, and invisibly inflated prices (tour companies profit by charging you far more than they pay— for everything), the trip with us will be financially transparent.
 You’ll see the actual costs, and that’s all you’ll pay.
 This makes our Canary Islands hiking vacation as inexpensive as possible.

-We researched accommodations, sampled restaurants, poured over maps, scoured foreign-language guidebooks, talked and hiked with locals, drove and re-drove the roads, scrutinized all the possible trails, wore the tread off a couple pairs of hiking boots each, then tweezed out the optimal itinerary.
+On six of the Canary Islands, we researched accommodations, sampled restaurants, poured over maps, scoured foreign-language guidebooks, talked and hiked with locals, drove and re-drove the roads, scrutinized all the possible trails, wore the tread off a couple pairs of hiking boots each, then tweezed out the optimal itinerary.